 So where is the Vermont separatist movement today?
 There are rumblings that a number of former Second Vermont Republic leaders (apparently excluding Thomas Naylor) recognize the democratic shortcomings of SVR.
 A joint proposal submitted by myself and SVR member Jim Hogue (\see "A Way Forward") calls on the movement to implement a Town Meeting like system where all policy and all committee memberships would be decided by the direct democratic participation of any and all Vermonters who, in good faith, support political self-determination.
 The preliminary feedback on this proposal has been positive.
-Factions of former SVR leaders, with this proposal in mind, are reorganizing under the name Free Vermont.
-However, many of these folks are the same persons who, directly or indirectly, bear responsibility for the past mistakes and failures of SVR.
-And again, it is likely that some of them are friendly to the reactionary economics of Dirolenzo and Sorens.
-But IF they invest all movement power within directly democratic Town Meeting like bodies, their biases can be dulled.
-For the fact is that working people are by far the majority in Vermont, and if we chose to partake in a directly democratic assembly of secessionists, our views, our concerns, our class allegiances will carry the day over those who would demur.
-There will be no Tarrants, no McMullens, no Dirolenzos, and no Sorens in our movement.
-Such a popular legislative body would result in the reconstituted secessionist movement finally entering into the mass arena.
-It would guarantee a progressive, left platform (one congruent with a word, instead of viewing the situation with clarity and political savvy, Naylor has responded with paranoia, counter accusations, and by making enemies with any and all respected Vermont political organizations and individuals who dare to be appalled at the company the Second Vermont Republic has chosen to keep?
+Factions of former SVR leaders, with this proposal in mind, are reorganizing under the name Free

+Green Mountain Collective "are all mirror images of what is wrong with Vermont politics."
+In his mind we "just don't get it."
+Then who does Mr. Naylor?
+Thomas Dirolenzo?
+The so called economist who would have children working in coal mines?
+Or perhaps the Northern League gets it?
+Perhaps fire-bombing immigrants is the way of progress?
+Or is it the League of The South?
+In a word, instead of viewing the situation with clarity and political savvy, Naylor has responded with paranoia, counter accusations, and by making enemies with any and all respected Vermont political organizations and individuals who dare to be appalled at the company the Second Vermont Republic has chosen to keep?
 This is not the way to build a movement in the Green Mountains.